 Start date: 1 January, 2020 | End date: 31 December, 2023

-DigiGen aims to develop knowledge about how children and young people use and are affected by the technological transformations in their everyday lives.
+The DigiGen project is developing significant knowledge about how children and young people, a group growing up today often referred to as the Digital Generation, use and are affected by the technological transformations in their everyday lives.

 Start date: 1 December, 2019 | End date: 30 November, 2022